visit-dav/visit/src/doc/dev_manual/test_suite.rst

 ...will create a *maximally* compressed (``-9e``) archive of ``my_test_data`` using multi-threaded xz compression where the number of threads will be chosen (``-T0``) equal to match the number of hardware cores.
 For more information about advanced archive and compression operations, readers are encouraged to have a look at the `tar <https://man7.org/linux/man-pages/man1/tar.1.html>`_ and `xz <https://linux.die.net/man/1/xz>`_ man pages.

+If users do use tar and compression tools directly to *create* data archives instead of through the convenient make targets, users are required to at least confirm that *expanding* the archives with the ``expand`` target does work.
+Doing so will ensure it will work for everyone everywhere.

 Adding test data
 ~~~~~~~~~~~~~~~~